What is the Statute of Limitations on Personal Injury Claims in New York?

 When you sustain injuries in an accident, your priority is to focus on healing and recovery.
 Unfortunately, the statute of limitations won’t wait for you, and you might miss the deadline, reducing your chances of recovering compensation from the at-fault party.
 That’s why it’s crucial to contact skilled insurance claims attorneys in Manhattan as soon as possible.

-Again, we repeat that you should always consult a lawyer early and close in time to the accident so that statute of limitations and other filing deadlines are not an issue.
+Again, we repeat that you should always consult a New York personal injury lawyer early and close in time to the accident so that statute of limitations and other filing deadlines are not an issue.